 Homes built after 1994 have stricter building codes to help decrease the damage incurred by hurricanes.
 Homes built after 2001, when another building code update took place, are stronger yet.
 Some changes include reinforced roofs, impact-resistant windows, and better wind protection.

 However, no home is completely hurricane-proof.
-That’s why your Kin home insurance policy includes a hurricane deductible.
+That’s why your Kin home insurance policy includes a hurricane insurance.
 This protection kicks in when your home is damaged by named storm winds.

 If you have a mortgage, your lender likely requires you to have homeowners insurance.
 Ideally, you should start pricing coverage as soon as you begin your house hunt so you can budget for your premium.

 If you don’t have a mortgage, it may be tempting to self insure and pay for damage to your home and belongings out of pocket.
 However, this can put you in a real financial bind if your home experiences a flood, hurricane, or fire.
 These types of damage can completely destroy a home.